 Why most pull request reviews suck

 I mentioned that my favorite form of code review is pairing, but that pull requests work better for asynchronous communication.
-Pull request reviews don’t have to be a far inferior alternative to pairing for code review, but they usually are because of the way reviewers do them.
+Pull request reviews don’t have to be inferior to pairing, but they usually are because of the way reviewers do them.

 In pair programming, if a programmer has a suggestion for how to change the code, the interaction goes like this: